Free church

-A free church is a Christian denomination that is intrinsically separate from government (as opposed to a state church).
-A free church does not define government policy, and a free church does not accept church theology or policy definitions from the government.
+A free church is any Christian denomination that is intrinsically separate from government (as opposed to a state church).
+A free church neither defines government policy, nor accepts church theology or policy definitions from the government.
 A free church also does not seek or receive government endorsements or funding to carry out its work.
-The term is especially relevant in countries with established state churches.
-An individual belonging to a free church is known as a free churchperson or, historically, a free churchman.

-In Scandinavia, free churchpersons would include Christians who are not communicants of the majority national church, such as the Lutheran Church of Sweden.

-In England, where the Church of England was the established church, other Protestant groups like Calvinists (Presbyterians and Congregationalists), Baptists, the Plymouth Brethren, Methodists and Quakers are among those counted as free churches.
+The term is only relevant in countries with established state churches.
+Notwithstanding that, the description "free" has no inherent doctrinal or polity overtones.
+An individual belonging to a free church is known as a free churchperson or, historically, free churchman.
+In Scandinavia, free churchpersons would include Protestant Christians who are not communicants of the majority national church, such as the Lutheran Church of Sweden.
+In England, where the Church of England was the established church, other Protestant denominations such as Presbyterians, Congregationalists, Baptists, the Plymouth Brethren, Methodists and Quakers are, accordingly, free churches.
+In Scotland it might be used regarding any Protestant denomination, including the Free Church of Scotland, the Free Presbyterian Church of Scotland, the Reformed Presbyterian Church of Scotland etc, in distinction to the established Church of Scotland.

 History

-The free church model is historically what the Christian church was before the Emperor Constantine legalized Christianity (see Early Christianity) and before the later setting up of the state church of the Roman Empire.

-There were many thriving Christian communities in the Far East (India and China) during medieval times, yet none of these communities ever wielded control of a state.

-Groups like the Waldensians were in practice free churches.
+In the Middle Ages, groups like the Waldensians were in practice free churches.
 In 16th century Europe, within the radical movements such as the Anabaptists were free churches with small exceptions like the Münster Rebellion.
 Mennonites, the Amish, the Quakers and other churches maintain free church polities into the present date both in Europe and in North America.
 Free churches also evolved in the US supported by the official separation of church and state, while much of Europe maintains some government involvement in religion and churches via taxation to support them and by appointing ministers and bishops etc., although free churches have been founded in Europe outside of the state system.

 By denomination

 Anglicanism

 One church in England in the Anglican tradition, has used the name 'Free Church', known as the Free Church of England.

-John Gifford had founded a free church in Bedford, England in 1650.
+John Gifford (nonconformist) had founded a free church in Bedford, England in 1650.